 Peer-to-Peer Online Rent Payment Systems

 There are various payment platforms these days that make sending and transferring money a breeze.
 They all essentially aim to make the transfer of funds as quickly and painlessly as possible.
-Though there are definite risks with using a peer-to-peer payment system, many landlords and tenants are using these convenient options for their online rent payments.
+Many landlords and tenants are using these convenient options for their online rent payments.
 We have listed below many of the popular payment systems for rent collection, along with their pros and cons.

 Zelle is newer to the scene when it comes to banking.
 Unlike other online rent payment options, they work directly with various banks.
 When somebody sends money using the app, it sends you a notification and directly deposits the money to your bank account – if you already have an account within the app.
 If you don’t, no worries, you’ll receive a notification via email or text to help you set up your account.
 Once you do, you can access your money and transfer it to any other account you like.